apache/spark/docs/streaming-programming-guide.md

 After a context is defined, you have to do the follow steps.

-1. Define the input sources.
+1. Define the input sources by creating input DStreams.
-1. Setup the streaming computations.
+1. Setup the streaming computations by applying transformation and output operations to DStreams.
-1. Start the receiving and procesing of data using `streamingContext.start()`.
+1. Start the receiving data and procesing it using `streamingContext.start()`.
+1. Wait for the processing to be stopped (manually or due to any error) using `streamingContext.awaitTermination()`.
-1. The processing will continue until `streamingContext.stop()` is called.
+1. The processing can be stopped manually stopped using `streamingContext.stop()`.

 ##### Points to remember:
 {:.no_toc}